copleykj/socialize-linkable-model/README.md

 //create Post class which extends LinkParent export class Post extends LinkParent {
-    constructor(document){
-        //call super as required by BaseModel since LinkParent is a decendent of BaseModel. super(document);
-    }

     like() {
         //use getLinkObject() method inherited from LinkParent to get an object with the link information we need var link = this.getLinkObject();